 Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, a government will not be able to recover its deposits or will not be able to recover collateral securities that are in the possession of an outside party.

-The California Government Code and the Agency's investment policy does not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits, other than the following provision for deposits: The California Government Code requires that a financial institution secure deposits made by state or local governmental units by pledging securities in an undivided collateral pool held by a depository regulated under state law (unless so waived by the governmental unit).
-The market value of the pledged securities in the collateral pool must equal at least 110% of the total amount deposited by the public agencies.
-The Agency had deposits with a bank balance of \$703,445 and \$658,310 as of June 30, 2018 and 2017, respectively.
-Of the bank balance, up to \$250,000 is federally insured and any remaining balance is collateralized in accordance with the Code; however, the collateralized securities are not held in the Agency's name.
+The California Government Code and the Agency's investment policy do not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits, other than the following provision for deposits: The California Government Code requires that a financial institution secure deposits made by state or local governmental units by pledging securities in an undivided collateral pool held by a depository regulated under state law (unless so waived by the governmental unit).
+The market value of the pledged securities in the collateral pool must equal at least 110% of the total amount deposited by public agencies.
+As of June 30, 2019 and 2018, bank balances are federally insured up to \$250,000.
+The remaining balance is collateralized in accordance with the Code; however, the collateralized securities are not held in the Agency's name.